Indian independence movement: Rise of Indian nationalism

 By 1900, although the Congress had emerged as an all-India political organisation, it did not have the support of most Indian Muslims.
 Attacks by Hindu reformers against religious conversion, cow slaughter, and the preservation of Urdu in Arabic script deepened their concerns of minority status and denial of rights if the Congress alone were to represent the people of India.
 Sir Syed Ahmed Khan launched a movement for Muslim regeneration that culminated in the founding in 1875 of the Muhammadan Anglo-Oriental College at Aligarh, Uttar Pradesh (renamed Aligarh Muslim University in 1920).
 Its objective was to educate students by emphasising the compatibility of Islam with modern western knowledge.
 The diversity among India's Muslims, however, made it impossible to bring about uniform cultural and intellectual regeneration.

+The Hindu faction of the Independence movement was led by Nationalist leader Lokmanya Tilak, who was regarded as the "father of Indian Unrest" by the British.
+Along with Tilak were leaders like Gopal Krishna Gokhale, who was the inspiration, political mentor and role model of Mahatma Gandhi and inspired several other freedom activists.

 Nationalistic sentiments among Congress members led to a push to be represented in the bodies of government, as well as to have a say in the legislation and administration of India.
 Congressmen saw themselves as loyalists, but wanted an active role in governing their own country, albeit as part of the Empire.
 This trend was personified by Dadabhai Naoroji, who went as far as contesting, successfully, an election to the House of Commons of the United Kingdom, becoming its first Indian member.

 Dadabhai Naoroji was the first Indian nationalist to embrace Swaraj as the destiny of the nation.
 Bal Gangadhar Tilak deeply opposed a British education system that ignored and defamed India's culture, history, and values.
 He resented the denial of freedom of expression for nationalists, and the lack of any voice or role for ordinary Indians in the affairs of their nation.
 For these reasons, he considered Swaraj as the natural and only solution.
 His popular sentence "Swaraj is my birthright, and I shall have it" became the source of inspiration for Indians.